HP Inc.: Attempted merger with Xerox

 On November 5, 2019, The Wall Street Journal reported that print and digital document company Xerox was contemplating acquiring HP.
 The company unanimously rejected two unsolicited offers, including a cash-and-stock offer at $22 per-share.
-HP stated that there was "uncertainty regarding Xerox’s ability to raise the cash portion of the proposed consideration" (especially given that Xerox is a smaller company in terms of market cap than HP), and noted the company's aggressiveness.
+HP stated that there was "uncertainty regarding Xerox's ability to raise the cash portion of the proposed consideration" (especially given that Xerox is a smaller company in terms of market cap than HP), and noted the company's aggressiveness.
 On November 26, 2019, Xerox issued a public letter defending allegations by HP that its offer was "uncertain" and "highly conditional", and declared its intent to "engage directly with HP shareholders to solicit their support in urging the HP Board to do the right thing and pursue this compelling opportunity."

 Xerox stated in January 2020 that it would propose the replacement of HP's board of directors during its next shareholder meeting in April 2020.
 In a statement to TechCrunch, HP disclosed a belief that Xerox's bid was being "driven by" activist shareholder Carl Icahn.
 Xerox raised its bid to $24 per-share in February 2020.

 On February 21, 2020, HP instituted a shareholder rights plan to fend off Xerox's pursuit of a hostile takeover.
 Four days later, HP announced that, if shareholders rejected the Xerox purchase, it planned on offering $16 billion in capital return between fiscal 2020 and 2022, including $8 billion in additional share buybacks and raising its "target long-term return of capital to 100% of free cash flow generation".
 HP criticized Xerox's bid as a "flawed value exchange" based on "overstated synergies".
 On March 5, 2020, HP rejected an offer at $24 per-share.

-On March 31, 2020, Xerox rescinded its bid to buy HP Inc, issuing in a statement, "The current global health crisis and resulting macroeconomic and market turmoil caused by COVID-19 have created an environment that is not conducive to Xerox continuing to pursue an acquisition of HP Inc."
+On March 31, 2020, Xerox rescinded its bid to buy HP Inc, citing that "the current global health crisis and resulting macroeconomic and market turmoil" had "created an environment that is not conducive to Xerox continuing to pursue an acquisition of HP Inc."

-Current operations
+Products and operations

-HP develops personal computers (PCs), printers and related supplies, as well as 3D Printing solutions.
+HP develops personal computers (PCs; both consumer and business laptops and desktops), printers, scanners, monitors, accessories, workstations, servers, and related software and services such as 3D printing.

+Its consumer PCs as of 2024 include the Essential line and Pavilion (consumer), Envy and Spectre (high-end and prosumer), and Omen (gaming), as well as AI-powered consumer PCs marketed under the Omni brand such as the OmniBook, OmniDesk and OmniStudio.
+HP's business computers are marketed under the "Pro" and "Elite" prefixes.
+In the professional space, HP market the HP Z series of desktop workstations and its mobile equivalent, HP ZBook.

+It also manufactures the DeskJet, OfficeJet, LaserJet, and Envy series of printers and the ScanJet line of image scanners.